 Best Petty Knife With a Japanese Wa Style Handle: Yoshihiro AUS-10 Steel

 For those that love the octagonal handles of traditional Japanese kitchen knives, this offering from Yoshihiro is a great choice.
-The blase is crafted from AUS-10 stainless steel meaning that it is strong and retains its edge without being too brittle.
+The blade is crafted from AUS-10 stainless steel meaning that it is strong and retains its edge without being too brittle.
 And it’s easier to sharpen than many other stainless alloys.
 The Wa handle is made of rosewood and locks into your hand and provides great indexing so you know exactly where you are cutting.

 Best Economical Petty Knife: Tojiro DP